 Easter in the Netherlands has the same Christian roots as the holiday in eastern and central Europe, so you won’t see a big difference culturally.
 The festive period begins with Goede Vrijdag, which in eastern and central Europe is simply Good Friday.
 Those religious among Dutch people commemorate the crucifixion of Jesus on this day, while for others, it is an opportunity to celebrate some family time or just a long weekend.
 However, the day is not an official public holiday.

 The holiday is already in full swing on Easter Sunday, known in the Netherlands as Eerste Paasdag.
 First thing in the morning, a one-of-a-kind breakfast is made – a bit more festive than usual, but on the other hand not as lavish as what people from eastern and central Europe are used to.
 And after breakfast, many Dutch people celebrate this joyful time by going on a family hunt – the game being chocolate sweets in the shape of eggs scrupulously hidden by the Easter hare.
+Holy Monday, or Tweede Paasdag, is just as important a day as Easter Sunday, although a little less solemn.
+As the atmosphere is much more everyday-like, it’s the perfect time to slow down, cherish the closest relationships, and take care of yourself by unwinding or taking a walk around the neighbourhood.

 Dutch Easter dishes